 He has thirty-four years in active law enforcement service, with nearly seventeen years as Chief of Police for the Knoxville, Tennessee Police Department.
 Under his leadership, the KPD became nationally accredited by the Commission on Accreditation for Law Enforcement Agencies and he further initiated the accreditation of the KDP Training Academy and Communications District, making Knoxville the first community to receive accreditation in all three disciplines.
 During his active law enforcement tenure, he demonstrated his leadership in the development and implementation of a number of national initiatives, including the Integrated Criminal Apprehension Program, Missing and Exploited Children, Internet Crimes Against Children, U.S. Department of Justice's Law Enforcement Ethics Task Force, President’s Initiative on Family Justice Centers, Domestic Violence and Violence Against Women Initiative, First OJJDP Symposium on Human Trafficking, National School Safety Initiative and Organized Crime Initiative.

-Mr. Keith served as the principal project director for the Major Cities Chiefs Association, which is an association of the largest police agencies in North America.
-He has influenced policy development and implementation throughout the United States.
+Mr. Keith served as the principal project director for the Major Cities Chiefs Association and has influenced law enforcement and public safety policy development and implementation throughout the United States.
 His experience in operational studies and activities include conducting more than fifteen trauma-based victims' roundtables for the U.S. Department of Justice and conducting numerous patrol staffing studies in large and small agencies including Los Angeles, Charlotte, Del Ray Beach, and many others.
 He served as the principal author for the Bureau of Justice Assistance Law Enforcement Leadership Initiative and published numerous other articles and technical reports.
 Mr. Keith has also performed more than 150 organizational assessments for law enforcement agencies, and conducted the first national survey of best practices and staffing for the U.S. Fire Administration.